 From a price perspective

-If price point is the main consideration for you when you’re deciding between Assault bike vs Rogue Echo bike, the Rogue Echo bike is less expensive.
-Like any item, you can sometimes find a good deal for either brand bike though so be sure to shop around!
+If price point is the main consideration for you when you’re deciding between Assault bike vs Rogue Echo bike, the Assault bike is currently less expensive.
+But when comparing price, the Assault bike is only marginally cheaper.
+Like any item though, you can sometimes find a good deal for either brand bike so be sure to shop around!

 From a maintenance perspective

 When considering the Assault bike vs Rogue Echo bike, they are both solid, well-made bikes.
 If you are looking for a great workout, you can’t go wrong with either one.
-But the overall winning choice on the air bike battle I would say is the Rogue Echo bike.
+But as you can see from each category we explored, there is a clear winner.

 Never had a chance to test out an Assault AirBike or Rogue Echo bike?
 Check your local CrossFit gym to see if they offer a drop-in option.
 Most CrossFit gyms have at least one kind of AirBike available for you to test drive.